 How Do You Know?

-This program is approved for one hour of CLE for attorneys in California, Nevada and Oregon, and insurance adjusters registered with the California and Texas Departments of Insurance.
+The 2019 online program is pending approval for one hour of CLE for attorneys in California, Nevada and Oregon, and insurance adjusters registered with the California Department of Insurance.